nlaranio/groupsup.github.io/index.md

 # About GroupsUp

-GroupsUp is an application designed for the students of University of Hawaii to find become more involved with students of similar interest and hobbies.
+GroupsUp is an application designed to promote student activity and the growth of clubs of University of Hawaii.
+Students can find clubs and club events based on interests.
+Club leaders can use it to promote events in a way that is simple for students to find, and let them know how to get involved!

 # Application Design